Privacy-Preserving Visual Localization with Event Cameras: Sensor Level Protection Details

-\paragraph{Justification of Median Filtering} Among the two voxel filtering steps, median filtering attenuates temporally inconsistent voxel regions.
+Among the two voxel filtering steps, median filtering attenuates temporally inconsistent voxel regions.
 Here we give a mathematical justification of median filtering based on the event generation equation~\cite{survey}.
 First, let $L(\mathbf{u}, t)$ denote the log intensity at pixel $\mathbf{u}$ in time $t$.
 Then, assuming constant illumination and motion, we can write the event accumulation from a short time interval $[t - \Delta t, t]$ as follows~\cite{survey},